Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{Results and Discussion}

 Subjects demonstrated an ability to identify the next word of a phrase contained in an adversarial speech command.
-Average accuracy on experimental trials was 67.6\%, which significantly differed from chance (50\%), $t(69) = 7.98, p < .001$ (Figure \ref{fig:exp3}B, leftmost graph in blue).
+Average accuracy on experimental trials was 67.6\%, which significantly differed from chance (50\%), $t(69) = 7.98, p < .001, d = 0.960$ (Figure \ref{fig:exp3}B, blue).
 Thus, subjects could reliably understand at least some of the content of the adversarial speech commands, and could apply this comprehension to identify the next word of the hidden phrase.
-Collapsing across all speech clips, 79.3\% of subjects showed classification performance numerically above chance (Figure \ref{fig:exp3}B, middle graph in yellow).
+Collapsing across all speech clips, 79.3\% of subjects showed classification performance numerically above chance (Figure \ref{fig:exp3}B, yellow).
 Thus, most subjects were able to correctly identify the next word in the hidden phrase.
-Collapsing across all subjects, 19 of the 20 clips were completed correctly more often than they were completed incorrectly (and 1 was completed correctly exactly half of the time).
+Collapsing across all subjects, 19 of the 20 clips were completed correctly more often than they were completed incorrectly (and 1 was completed correctly exactly half of the time; Figure \ref{fig:exp3}B, red).

-These results suggest that subjects can not only hear adversarial speech \textit{as speech}, but can also decipher at least some of the \textit{content} of such speech.
-Whereas the task in Experiments 1--2 could have been solved by attending to phonetic or phonological features (such as prosody, intonation, or picking up one or two phonemes), Experiment 3 required some understanding at the level of \textit{words}.
+These results suggest that subjects can not only hear adversarial speech as speech, but can also decipher at least some of the content of such speech.
+Whereas the task in Experiments 1--2 could have been solved by attending to phonetic or phonological features (such as prosody, intonation, or picking up one or two phonemes), Experiment 3 required some understanding at the level of words.
 This ability thus goes far beyond what was previously shown in transcription tasks, further showing how sensitive sensitive tests can reveal surprisingly robust perceptual knowledge in ways that less sensitive tests cannot.